+Responsible disposal of old carpet is important.
 How a company disposes of old carpet may contribute to what it charges.
 Used carpet is recyclable through the nonprofit Carpet America Recovery Effort (CARE).
 Recycling carpet through CARE or local recycling operations, however, is not free.
-Breaking carpet down and turning it into things such as composite lumber, tile backer board, roof shingles and auto supplies is a time- and labor-intensive process.
-CARE estimates that recycling costs at 5 cents to 25 cents per pound of old carpet, and carpet typically weighs about four to five pounds per square yard.
+Breaking carpet down and turning it into things such as composite lumber, tile backer board, roof shingles, and auto supplies is a time- and labor-intensive process.
+CARE estimates that recycling costs about 5 cents to 25 cents per pound of old carpet, and carpet typically weighs about four to five pounds per square yard.
 Taking the carpet to the dump may incur a fee as well, of course.

 If you want a pro to move your furniture you may incur extra fees.
 For example, Ok Corral Carpets charges $2 per square yard for moving furniture.
 Most pros don’t mind moving a chair here and there, but when each house needs armoires and sofas and bookshelves moved, the collected time and labor costs start to add up.
 When hiring your pro, communicate about what (if any) furniture you will need moved and what (if any) there costs will be.
 This allows them to provide you with an accurate quote.